AlanWendorff/Custom-Crosshair-V-2.29.4/README.md

 You can test the application with the "banana" image

 -New UI
+-Multi Language (English and Spanish)
+-Color Picker
--File explorer to find .png image
+-File explorer to find your image
 -Misc